© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Rhondda Fach Cairn is a scheduled monument protected by Cadw under reference GM541.
 View the official record →

-Rhondda Fach Cairn is a Neolithic or Bronze Age round cairn located in the Rhondda valley in South Wales.
+Rhondda Fach Cairn is a round cairn located in the Rhondda Valley in South Wales, dating to the Bronze Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM541.

 Rhondda Fach Cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Rhondda Fach Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM541.